Wine Grape Cheat Sheets: Grenache

 Wine Grape Cheat Sheets: Sémillon

-35-Semillon-grapesThe Soundbyte: Sémillon is a golden-skinned white wine grape known primarily for its close association with Sauvignon Blanc, as in the Sauvignon/Sémillon blends of White Bordeaux and its many imitators worldwide.
-Sémillon is increasingly seen as a stand-alone varietal, particularly in the Hunter Valley Region of Australia, where it seems to have found its “second home.”
+The Soundbyte: Sémillon is a golden-skinned white wine grape known primarily for its close association with Sauvignon Blanc, as exemplified by the Sauvignon/Sémillon blends of Bordeaux and its many imitators worldwide.
+However, Sémillon is increasingly seen as a stand-alone variety—particularly in the Hunter Valley Region of Australia, where it seems to have found its second home.
 Sémillon has a well-documented susceptibility to Botrytis and is often made into dessert wines.
-It is the most widely planted white wine grape in Bordeaux, particularly in Sauternes.
-Fans of Sémillon like to brag that the most famous dessert wine of all, Château d’Yquem, is 80% Sémillon.
-Note: outside of France, the grape is often spelled without the accent on the e (Semillon).
-Both spellings should be considered correct.
+It is the most widely planted white wine grape in Bordeaux, particularly in and around Sauternes (the most famous of the botrytis-affected wines of France).
+As a matter of fact, the most famous Sauternes of them all—Château d’Yquem—is reportedly 80% Sémillon in most years.

 Typical Attributes of a Sémillon Based Wine:

-• The grapes are hardy in the vineyard and relatively easy to culitivate.
+• The grapes are hardy in the vineyard and relatively easy to cultivate.
 They are fairly resistant to disease, but as luck would have it, are quite susceptible to Botrytis.

 • Sémillon tends to have moderate acidity, which is most likely why it became the world’s best blending partner for Sauvignon Blanc, which tends to scream with acidity.

-• Sémillon tends to have good extract, and a rich, “oily” texture or weight, sometimes referred to as “waxy”.
+• Sémillon tends to have good extract, and a rich, somewhat oily texture or weight—this may be referred to as a waxy character.

-• Varietal wines tend to have medium to high levels of alcohol.
+• Varietal Sémillon tends to have medium to high levels of alcohol.

 • Sémillon tends to be low on aromatics when made into a varietal, which is another reason why it does so well with the intensely aromatic Sauvignon Blanc.

-• It has been described as rather “bland” in its youth but is one of the rare white wines that can transform with age.
+• Sémillon-based wines are sometimes described as rather “bland” in their youth, but this is one of the rare white wines that can transform with age.
 Older versions can take on a hazelnut, toasty richness.
-Oak aging also helps create a more complex wine, and, along with malolactic fermentation can encourage aromas of butter, cream, vanilla and smoke.
+Oak aging also helps create a more complex wine and—along with malolactic fermentation—can encourage aromas of butter, cream, vanilla and smoke.

-• An interesting wine-tasting term that is often used to describe Sémillon is “lanolin,” which is actually a substance found in wool and used in cosmetics (!).
-In “WineSpeak” the term refers to a smooth, creamy impression that might be considered to opposite of “tart” or “sharp”.
+• An interesting wine-tasting term that is often used to describe Sémillon is lanolin, which is actually a substance found in wool and used in cosmetics (!).
+In winespeak the term refers to a smooth, creamy impression that might be considered to opposite of tart or sharp.

 semillon bottlesTypical Aromas of a Sémillon Based Wine: